Range Map

 Overview

 The counter-rotating powerplant arrangement was the key engineering decision.
 The original Navajo’s conventional rotation produced a difficult critical-engine handling problem on engine-out, and the Chieftain’s mirrored propellers cured it.
 Combined with the 7,000 lb gross weight and 2,600+ lb useful load, the airframe set the template for high-density commuter and cargo operations that single-engine and lighter twins could not match.
+That history still describes its owner: the Chieftain is an operator’s airplane, flown today mainly by the Part 135 charter, light-freight, and regional commuter outfits that need to move up to ten seats or roughly 1,500 lb of cargo on a piston budget, and that accept the fuel burn and twin-engine upkeep as the price of that capability.

 Key Features for GA Buyers

 • Heavy Hauler: Useful load above 2,600 lb supports a full passenger load with baggage, or roughly 1,500 lb of cargo at typical IFR fuel reserves.
-Few comparable-vintage piston twins approach this payload.

 • Counter-Rotating Engines: Mirrored TIO-540 / LTIO-540 propellers eliminate the critical-engine handling problem that plagued the earlier Navajo, reducing single-engine accident severity and simplifying training.

-• Cabin Volume: The 12.5 ft long, 4 ft wide cabin seats up to ten in commuter configuration, with a true cabin-class entry door and headroom that piston-twin owners often rate above pressurized competitors.
+• Cabin Volume: The 12.5 ft long, 4 ft wide cabin seats up to ten in commuter configuration, with a true cabin-class entry door and headroom that piston-twin owners often rate above pressurised competitors.

 Trade-offs